🎉 BOOK A FREE CONSULTATION NOW 🎉

 What is notarization?

 Notarization is a helpful step designed to keep documents, contracts, and other important transactions secure when it comes to signing.
 It’s all about making sure that the people signing the document are really who they claim to be.
 The process of notarization is done by a Notary Public, who is a designated public official.
-Their job is to ensure that the signature on a document is genuine (verifiying identification) and that the person signing did so voluntarily (without force).
+Their job is to ensure that the signature on a document is genuine (verifying identification) and that the person signing did so voluntarily (without force).

 Why do I need to get my prenup notarized?

 Notarizing a prenup is a protective measure that shows a court that your prenup was actually signed by you (and not forged) and you weren’t forced into signing it.
 Plus, in certain states, it is a formal requirement to be considered legally valid.
 If you fail to have your prenup notarized in those states, your prenup could be thrown out (and likely will be).
-At HelloPrenup, we require everyone to get their prenup notarized even if you are in a state that doesn’t formally require it.
-This is because it’s an excellent layer of protection to your prenup should it ever be challenged in the future.
+At HelloPrenup, we require everyone to get their prenup notarized, even if you are in a state that doesn’t formally require it.
+This is because it’s an excellent layer of protection for your prenup should it ever be challenged in the future.

 Where can I get my prenup notarized, and how much does it cost?